 - No score or zero = Love

 - 1 point = 15 score

 - 4 points = set over / completed

 Learning the rules of tennis is very important before smashing the balls on the court.
 Playing tennis as a kid proves to be a challenge.

 Let’s not worry about it anymore.
 As I have covered for you.

 - Starting a Point: A point starts with a serve.
 Each player who is serving the ball gets two chances of serving.
 If he fails to do so twice the time, the point is then awarded to the other player.

 - In-Play: In a short tennis match, the ball must bounce before it jumps over the net.
 Therefore, volleys are not allowed.
 On the other hand, if the ball bounces more than one time then it is considered dead.

 - Scoring Options: Unlike professional full-form tennis matches, these matches have different scoring methods.
-There is no 15, 30, 40 but the simple 1, 2, 3, 4 points.
+There are no 15, 30, 40 but the simple 1, 2, 3, 4 points.